lifting-bits/mcsema/tests/integration_tests/README.txt

 Use:

 1) You can use `populate.py` to copy binaries to be tested from `/bin` or `/usr/bin`.
-Directory that contains tags is iterated and each binary that has present tag file is searched for.
+Directory that contains configs is iterated and each binary that has present at least one config file is searched for.
 In case it is not found error is written on standard output, but the script continues with the rest.

 Example: